ShongSu/shongsu.github.io/_posts/2017-10-30-update-android-non-corsswalk.markdown

 The `defaultConfig.versionCode` comes from your android `AndroidManifest.xml` file which is also come from your condova’s `config.xml`

-Such as:
+Such as (suppose our current version is `4.0.1`):

 `AndroidManifest.xml:  <manifest android:versionCode=“40001" …/>`

 `Config.xml: <widget id=“xxx.xxx.xxx” version=“4.0.1" …/>`

-Since crosswalk provided tow different CPU architectures: armV7 and x86, when you building and compiling your project, it will call for `build.gradle` to reset your `versionCode`.
+Since crosswalk provided tow different CPU architectures: `armV7` and `x86`, when you building and compiling your project, it will call for `build.gradle` to reset your `versionCode`.

 For armv7, the final `versionCode` should be `versionCode*10 + 2`, in our example, it becomes to `400012`.